Aman-Tiwari2/Flentus-Assignment/README.md

 Auto-generate Terraform boilerplate for each folder
 Write full explanations for each task
-Generate a prettier README with emojis and table of contents
+Generate a prettier README with emojis and table of contents.